 Growing up in Los Angeles the punk music scene in 1997 was thwarted by the wall of the L.A.
 River.
-Chicano Punk bands weren’t able to get gigs in venues like the Whisky, The Starwood or even the hard core club The Masque.
+Chicano Punk bands weren’t able to get gigs in venues like the Whisky, The Troubadour, The Starwood or even the hard core club The Masque.
 Even Ester Wong who’s club Madame Wong’s had trepidation to book the Chicano element .
 It was the geography of Los Angeles and the promoters not willing to bring Chicano Punk into Hollywood.

-I’m going to start at point zero for Chicano Punk and that was Question Mark and the Mysterians .They had a tremendous national hit with “96 Tears” in 1966.
-Ironically the band wasn’t from Los Angeles, rather, they were from Bay City Michigan.
+I’m going to start at point zero for Chicano Punk and that was ? and the Mysterians .They had a tremendous national hit with “96 Tears” in 1966.
+Ironically the band wasn’t from Los Angeles at all, rather, they were from Bay City Michigan.
 96 Tears was a major hit record and sold over a million copies.
 Peaked at #1 in Billboard’s top 100 and received over 3 millings spins at radio.
 The track even got covered by Brit Punk band The Stranglers who had a great time with this “chop-stix” melody.

 Chicano Punk Bands could never cross the “bridge” to get gigs where white punk band shows were bountiful in the late 70’s and early 80’s

 Los Illegals, icon Chicano punk band, spokesman, Willie Herron describes the racial prejudice that caused the line of demarcation.
-Unlike Hollywood, this scene wore Chicano identity on their hearts, incorporating Spanish lyrics, Mexican imagery and mariachi influences into the music.
+Unlike Hollywood, this scene wore Chicano identity on their hearts, incorporating Spanish lyrics, Mexican imagery and street politics into the music.
 Los Illegals refused to display hackneyed Mexican imagery like velvet Elvis paintings, preferring instead a more authentic, street-level public persona as punk rock “Pacheco’s”.

 Finally, L.A. celebrated band X invited these artists to support their show and the “wall” was finally broken down.